Class H Felony in Wisconsin

 What Are the Fines for a Class H Felony?

-Class H felonies in Wisconsin carry fines up to $10,000.
+Class H felonies in Wisconsin carry fines of up to $10,000.

 What Happens to Repeat Offenders if They’re Charged with a Class H Felony?